 Early June – Faculty Mentor FYRE Opportunities descriptions due

-June - July: Office of Undergraduate Research & Fellowships and TRIO/SSS promote FYRE Opportunities to incoming freshmen through New Student Enrollment, Husker Hub, Summer Bridge, etc.
+June - mid-July: Office of Undergraduate Research & Fellowships and TRIO/SSS promote FYRE Opportunities to incoming freshmen through New Student Enrollment, Husker Hub, Summer Bridge, etc.

-Late August: – FYRE students and mentors receive notification of matches (Big Red Welcome Week).
+Mid-August: – FYRE students and mentors receive notification of matches.

 Early September – FYRE student positions & paid training begin (first business day after Labor Day holiday)